fluxcd/flux2-multi-tenancy/README.md

 the `Kustomization` and `HelmRelease` kinds by impersonating a service account from the namespace where these objects are created.

-[Flux v0.26] introduced built-in [multi-tenancy lockdown] features which enables tenant isolation at Control Plane level without the need of external admission controllers (e.g. Kyverno).
+Flux has built-in [multi-tenancy lockdown] features which enables tenant isolation at Control Plane level without the need of external admission controllers (e.g. Kyverno).
 The recommended patch:

 - Enforce controllers to block cross namespace references.
+  Meaning that a tenant can’t use another tenant’s sources or subscribe to their events.
+- Deny accesses to Kustomize remote bases, thus ensuring all resources refer to local files.
+  Meaning that only approved Flux Sources can affect the cluster-state.
 - Sets a default service account via `--default-service-account` to `kustomize-controller` and `helm-controller`.
   Meaning that, if a tenant does not specify a service account in a Flux `Kustomization` or `HelmRelease`, it would automatically default to said account.